New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 2. Knight EMP, Amin S, Bahi-Buisson N, et al. Lancet Neurol.
 2022;21(5):417-427.

 3. Data on file.
-Marinus Pharmaceuticals, Inc.
+Immedica Pharma AB.

 4. Specchio N, Amin S, Hulihan J, et al. Extended duration safety and efficacy of ganaxolone for the treatment of CDKL5 deficiency disorder: preliminary open-label extension analysis (Marigold Study).
 American Epilepsy Society.
 Dec 4-8, 2020.
 Virtual conference.